-The Windows Scheduler Configuration enables you to schedule any program, task, or a script to run at a specified time.
-You can also schedule a task to run daily, weekly, monthly , etc. The Scheduler Configuration enables you to add, modify tasks from a central point.
+The Windows Scheduler Configuration enables you to schedule any program, task or a script to run at a specified time.
+You can also schedule a task to be executed daily, weekly, monthly , etc. This configuration enables you to add and modify tasks from a central point.

 Provide a name and description for the Scheduler Configuration.

 To create a new task, select the Create Task tab of the Scheduler Configuration.
 Select the Modify Task tab to modify an existing task.
 Specify the following values:

 Name of the task*